 As for the other items of military apparel, I think each one fits well with the Christian attribute Paul chooses to match it with.

 Now, this is certainly vivid imagery, but why does Paul choose to use it?
 Is he just showing off, carried away with his own writing?

 Well, I don’t think there’s anything wrong with Scripture being eloquent and using compelling imagery.
 You’re trying to move human beings, after all, and good rhetoric (in the classical sense, in which Paul was likely trained) is a way to do that.
 What’s more, I think there were at least two other reasons why Paul may have used this extended metaphor.

 The first is that it fits in precisely with Paul’s overarching message: That we are in a fight to the finish with Satan.
 The martial imagery, then, makes perfect sense, and reinforces Paul’s point.

 Second, I wonder whether Paul chose the metaphor also because of its value as a mnemonic device.
-He has a list of all the central Christian attributes, and he wants the folks in Ephesus — and likely elsewhere, as letters were commonly circulated to other churches as well — to remember them.
-But his letter to them would be read out loud in those pre-printing-press days and, besides, many members of the congregations were illiterate anyhow.
+He has a list of all the central Christian attributes, and he wants the folks in Ephesus — and likely elsewhere, as letters were commonly circulated to other churches as well, and the evidence is that this letter in particular was encyclical — to remember them.
+But his letter to them would be read out loud in those pre-printing-press days when, besides, many members of the congregations were illiterate anyhow.
 So some sort of mnemonic device makes sense, and a soldier’s outfit is excellent for that: Everyone back then knew how Roman soldiers dressed and, you have to think, that image would stick in people’s minds.